 The Ingredients – Peruvian Corn, Potato, Quinoa, and Seafood

-Visiting the local market would be fun because I always a lot of that I don’t usually see in my hometown.
+Visiting the local market would be fun because of I always a lot that I don’t usually see in my hometown.
 One of my most interesting market trip in Peru was in Cusco, at Mercado Central de San Pedro.
-The Peruvian grows different kinds of corns (some of them are really big), potatoes and quinoa.
+The Peruvian grows different kinds of corn (some of them are really big), potatoes and quinoa.
 I remember I had an amazing quinoa and potato soup in a small joint in Cusco that I went there twice during my stay.
 Besides, healthy food like quinoa, chia seeds, and flax seeds are incredibly cheap in these markets; I got a whole bag of seeds and quinoa for about US$4, while they usually cost double (or even triple) in Whole Food in the US.

 While I am in the reign of crops (quinoa, chia, maca, and like 50 kinds of corns), I am making sure my meals are quinoa-rich every day.
 Strolling in Cusco I found this cute & cozy little cafe where the quinoa soup was just superb – made with dry potato, wheat and moraya. #soup #foodie #yummylicious #yummy #superfood #qunioa #chia #maca #cusco #peru